 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Jan 11, 2026

 The mortgage lending landscape is experiencing a dramatic shift as first-time homebuyers increasingly turn to non-traditional lenders to secure financing.
 First-time home buyers in the United States now represent 32% of all home buyers, up from 26% in 2022 (Wildcat Lending).
-This surge coincides with a significant transformation in the lending industry, where nonbank institutions accounted for nearly 65% of originations in the first six months of 2024 (Inside Mortgage Finance).
+This surge coincides with a significant transformation in the lending industry, where nonbank institutions account for roughly two-thirds of all mortgage originations (Inside Mortgage Finance).

 Traditional banks are pulling back from mortgage lending, creating opportunities for innovative, technology-driven lenders to fill the gap.
-More Americans are finding themselves unable to qualify for a traditional mortgage due to high interest rates and non-traditional financial situations (Non-QM Home Loans).
+With the national median home price reaching $408,800 as of March 2026 (NAR) and 30-year fixed rates hovering near 6.25%—6.45% (Bankrate, Zillow), more Americans are finding themselves unable to qualify for a traditional mortgage (Non-QM Home Loans).
 This shift has opened doors for AI-powered platforms and modern mortgage brokerages that promise faster approvals, competitive rates, and streamlined processes.

 The typical first-time buyer today is around 35 years old, and Millennials make up the majority of this group (Wildcat Lending).
-In 2023, 75% of younger Millennials who purchased homes were doing so for the first time (Wildcat Lending).
 This demographic shift has significant implications for how mortgage lending needs to evolve.

 These buyers face unique challenges that traditional lenders often struggle to address: